What is Gangrene?

 • Fluid or tissue culture t A healthcare provider will collect a tiny sample from the affected area to identify which bacteria need to be treated.

-• Imaging t X-rays, MRI scans, CT scans, and doppler ultrasounds are examples of imaging tests.
+• Imaging t X-rays, MRI scans, CT scans, and Doppler ultrasounds are examples of imaging tests.

 • Surgical examina If the affected area is highly infected and cannot be treated only by medicines the doctor will decide for surgical intervention.
+Vascular stu Vascular tests examine blood circulation to the affected area.

 If you develop gangrene symptoms, seek immediate medical care to minimise the effects.
 Gangrene treatment options include therapeutic and surgical procedures.
 If a bacterial infection causes gangrene, the doctor will prescribe antibiotics as tablets or as an injection.
 This is done to keep the infection from advancing into sepsis and septic shock.